codelibs/fess-docs/en/13.16/admin/webconfig-guide.rst

 Depth
 :::::

-The number of linked urls.
+The number of linked URLs.

 Max Access Count
 ::::::::::::::::

-The number of indexed urls.
+The number of indexed URLs.

 User Agent
 ::::::::::